victornnamdii/weavesocks-infrastructure/README.md

 To see more information about each infrastructure, open their directories.

+## Infrastructure

+The Infrastructure is divided into 3 major modules.
+They are `aws`, `k8s`, and `helm`.

+- The **aws** module contains the infrastructure for the Amazon Web Services utilized to provide hosting for the Kubernetes cluster required.
+To see a breakdown of the AWS infrastructure, and the decisions that brought about the infrastructure, check the the README file [here](./aws/).

+- The **k8s** module contains the infrastructure for the Kubernetes deployment required for the Sock Shop Microservice application.
+To see a breakdown of the Kubernetes deployment, and the decisions that brought about the infrastructure, check the the README file [here](./k8s/).

+- The **helm** module contains configurations for Helm chart installations that help the application run and meet the specified requirements.
+To see a breakdown of the Helm charts, and the decisions that originated them, check the the README file [here](./helm/).

 ## Deployment Pipeline

 The CI/CD pipeline is handled by GitHub Actions.
 The workflow is contained in [.github/workflows/deploy.yml](./.github/workflows/deploy.yml).
 It installs the latest version of Terraform CLI and configures the Terraform CLI configuration with an API token for Terraform Cloud.
 On pull request events, the workflow will run `terraform init`, `terraform fmt`, and `terraform plan`.
 On push events to the "master" branch, `terraform apply` will be executed.